paradedb/paradedb/pg_lakehouse/README.md

 ## Overview

-`pg_lakehouse` is an extension that allows Postgres to directly query external data lakes.
-Queries are pushed down to the DataFusion query engine, which significantly accelerates query speeds.
-Multiple object stores, table formats, and file formats are supported.
+`pg_lakehouse` is an extension that transforms Postgres into an analytical query engine over data lakes like S3.
+Queries are pushed down to [Apache DataFusion](https://github.com/apache/datafusion), which significantly improves performance.
+Any combination of the following object stores, table formats, and file formats is supported.

-### Supported Object Stores
+### Object Stores

 - [x] Amazon S3
 - [x] Local file system